Double vaccinated people will have to take daily tests after Covid contact

 People who have been double-vaccinated are to be told to take daily lateral flow tests for a week after coming into contact with a coronavirus case.

-The new measure comes into effect on Tuesday, and applies to all variants of Covid-19, the Department for Health and Social Care said.
+The new measure comes into effect on Tuesday, and applies to all variants of Covid-19, the Department for Health and Social Care (DHSC) said, with those who test positive or who develop symptoms forced to self-isolate.

+It replaces the requirement for all omicron contacts to self-isolate for 10 days, in what the DHSC labelled an attempt to reduce pressures on people’s everyday lives which will help to identify asymptomatic cases and monitor the virus’s spread.

+Government disease experts have warned that, with the seemingly more infectious omicron variant likely to become dominant in the UK by next week, the country could see one million cases by late December.

 Register for free to continue reading